 Phase Three: Operate

-The new system reduced labor costs by over 30% and more than doubled productivity.
+The new system reduced labor costs by over 30 percent and more than doubled productivity.
 Ninety-seven percent of full-time employees were retained, and temporary and non-value-added positions were eliminated.
 Nature’s Best went consultant-free only four weeks after go-live.

 Example 2: Performance Bike